FivesquareSoftware/Cumulus/Docs/Cumulus-Guide.md

 #### Troubleshooting Deadlocks

-Because Cumulus uses Grand Central Dispatch, it shares a few of the gotchas that GCD does, for example, dispatching synchronously (or asynchronously to a serial queue) from the same queue will produce deadlock.
+Because Cumulus uses Grand Central Dispatch, it shares a few of the gotchas that GCD does, for example, dispatching synchronously from the same queue that a bit of code is running on will produce deadlock.
 Cumulus runs some of the lifecyle blocks for a resource on the main queue, which is a serial queue.
-If you were to dispatch to the main queue again from inside of that block, you would see a deadlock.
+If you were to dispatch synchronously to the main queue again from inside of that block, you would see the application freeze.
 Mostly, just know what your GCD environment is when dispatching, and you'll be fine.
-The Cumulus docs indicate how it dispatches the various blocks you provide.
+The Cumulus docs indicate exactly how it dispatches the various blocks you provide.
 And, [Apple's documentation on GCD](http://developer.apple.com/library/ios/#documentation/General/Conceptual/ConcurrencyProgrammingGuide/OperationQueues/OperationQueues.html#//apple_ref/doc/uid/TP40008091-CH102-SW1) is excellent.

 [Top &#x2191;][top]